Skip to main content

 Another sector with a large existing fleet are two-wheelers.
 In Europe, there were over 39 million motorcycles and scooters on the roads in 2019 (source: ACEM).
 Motorized two-wheelers with conventional combustion engines will still play an important role in the foreseeable future, especially since they will not disappear from European roads overnight.
 They are small, light and efficient vehicles used for daily commuting or by special services for emergencies.
 This is especially true for market segments that are the most difficult to electrify, such as leisure two-wheelers.

-Pure eFuels also achieve pollutant reductionswithout the need for costly exhaust gas aftertreatment on the vehicle.
+Pure eFuels also achieve pollutant reductions without the need for costly exhaust gas aftertreatment on the vehicle.
 But eFuels are also a necessary alternative for long ranges or in areas with a lack of infrastructure.
-The sector also employs over 300,000 people (source: ACEM), whose jobs can be protected with a technology-neutral approach.
+The sector also employs over 300,000 people (source: ACEM), whose jobs can be protected.
 When combined with electric models, carbon-neutral fuels can address the existing stock, sustainably powering future models while protecting the existing production chain.
 This can reduce emissions and make the green transition socially acceptable.